Joseph Telushkin

-Biography

-Telushkin was raised in Brooklyn and attended the Yeshivah of Flatbush.
-He was ordained at Yeshiva University and studied Jewish history at Columbia University.

 Life and career

 Telushkin was raised in Brooklyn, New York, the son of Solomon and Hellen Telushkin.
 He attended Yeshiva of Flatbush, where he met his friend and future co-author for two books, Dennis Prager, in tenth grade.
-While at Columbia University, they studied Jewish history and authored Nine Questions People Ask About Judaism and Why the Jews?: The Reason for Antisemitism.
+While at Columbia University, he studied Jewish history and authored Nine Questions People Ask About Judaism and Why the Jews?: The Reason for Antisemitism.

 At university, Telushkin was an active leader of the Student Struggle for Soviet Jewry.
 As part of his position, Telushkin visited the Soviet Union, where he met with dissidents such as Andrei Sakharov.
 He was eventually listed by the KGB as an anti-Russian agent.

 An Orthodox rabbi by training, Telushkin served until its closure in December 2022 as Rabbi of the Los Angeles Synagogue for the Performing Arts, founded in 1972 by Rabbi Jerome Cutler.
 He is an associate of the National Jewish Center for Learning and Leadership and a former director of education at the non-denominational Brandeis-Bardin Institute.
 Telushkin is also a Senior Associate with CLAL and is a member of the board of directors of the Jewish Book Council.
 He has been on the Newsweek list of the 50 most influential rabbis in America since 1997.

 Telushkin is the author of 16 books on Judaism.
 His book Words That Hurt, Words That Heal inspired Senators Joseph Lieberman’s and Connie Mack’s Senate Resolution #151 to establish a National Speak No Evil Day in the US, a day for which Americans would go for twenty-four hours without saying anything unkind or unfair about, or to, anyone.
 His book Jewish Literacy: The Most Important Things to Know About the Jewish Religion, Its People and Its History was one of the best-selling books on Judaism of the 1990s and early 2000s.
 More than two decades after its publication, the book remains a foundation text for Jews, non-Jews, and prospective converts alike.
 The first volume of A Code of Jewish Ethics: You Shall Be Holy, which Telushkin regards as his major life's work, was published in 2006.
 It won the National Jewish Book Award for Jewish Book of the Year.
 The second volume, A Code of Jewish Ethics: Love Your Neighbor, was released in 2009.

 In 2013, Telushkin was invited by the United Nations High Commissioner for Refugees, António Guterres, to speak before the commission in Geneva.

 In 2014, Telushkin released Rebbe, which appeared on the bestseller lists of New York Times Best Seller list, Wall Street Journal, and Publishers Weekly.

 Telushkin tours the United States as a lecturer on Jewish topics, and he has been named by Talk Magazine as one of the 50 best speakers in the United States.
 He wrote the episode 'Bar Mitzvah' on Touched by an Angel, guest-starring Kirk Douglas.